 All 529 plans allow you to set up automatic contributions from your bank account.
-You will need to specify the contribution amount and the contribution frequency (e.g., biweekly, monthly, quarterly, annually).
-The 529 plan will also need the bank routing number and account number for your account and a voided copy of a preprinted check or preprinted deposit slip.
+You must specify the contribution amount and frequency (e.g., biweekly, monthly, quarterly, annually).
+The 529 plan will also need your account’s bank routing number and account number and a voided copy of a preprinted check or deposit slip.

 Some 529 plans, including the Texas 529 plan, can set up automatic contributions through payroll deduction from participating employers.

 Other options include a rollover from another 529 plan, money from a Coverdell education savings account, or money from the redemption of a qualified U.S. Savings Bond.